zahedic/zahedic/README.md

 - 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on Student
 - 🤔 I’m looking for help with Programming Learning.
-- 💬 Ask me about Programming
+- 💬 Ask me about Python Programming
 - 📫 How to reach me: Programming